 Mages (Magicians and Sorcerers)

-Mages (Magicians and Sorcerers) in MMO’s draw their power from the mystical powers that courses through the universe, they are the master’s of magic and are maybe the most important class in MMORPG’s.
-They basically have wide variety of magic spells at their disposal and can often work in defensive and offensive spells roles.
+Mages (Magicians and Sorcerers) in MMOs draw their power from the mystical powers that courses through the universe, they are the masters of magic and are maybe the most important class in MMORPGs.
+They basically have a wide variety of magic spells at their disposal and can often work in defensive and offensive spells roles.
 Often Mages can turn the tide of battle in tough situations..

-In the real world just like their MMORPG counter part, Rangers/Hunters take out their enemy strategically and carefully (strategically picking bugs and ensuring it doesn’t break the software) are not scared to explore new areas of technology and enjoy exploring/scouting ahead.
+In the real world just like their MMORPG counterpart, Rangers/Hunters take out their enemy strategically and carefully (strategically picking bugs and ensuring it doesn’t break the software) is not scared to explore new areas of technology and enjoy exploring/scouting ahead.

 Whereas in the MMORPG where Rangers/Hunters scout ahead and formulate a plan for the team to take on the enemy in the real world often through scouting ahead they will have had an idea for a cool new feature and have a proof of concept for their team.

-Unlike the fighters, Rangers/Hunters in MMO have a deeper grasps of the territory and the ‘way of the land’, this is the same for their real world counterpart.
+Unlike the fighters, Rangers/Hunters in MMO have a deeper grasp of the territory and the ‘way of the land, this is the same for their real-world counterparts.
 They will have a deeper grasp of the code than the fighter.
 Often Rangers/Hunters are the quickest learners, and just like the hunter who you go to for reference for what lies ahead.

 They are better at communicating what they found out and in the real world and are a great resource for other programmers to learn from if they are venturing into new territory.

-The Paladins are warriors but unlike the fighter they are a hybrid class.
-They often act in a support role in MMORPG’s and can be a tank, or heal others.
+The Paladins are warriors but unlike the fighter, they are a hybrid class.
+They often act in a support role in MMORPGs and can be a tank, or heal others.
 Paladins also provide group support through buffing abilities.
-Often they wear heavy plate armour and carry shields, their ability to heal means they are renowned for durability in combat.
+Often they wear heavy plate armor and carry shields, their ability to heal means they are renowned for durability in combat.
 They can be quite talented in specialization and equipment selection.

-Paladins are not great at taking on enemy’s on their own or for soloing quests, but they are great in a team.
+Paladins are not great at taking on enemies on their own or for soloing quests, but they are great in a team.

-The Paladin in the real world is just like their counter part, they are multi-skilled and act as the ‘hybrid class of programming.
-Often the Paladin fills multiple roles and does a passable job whilst working on multiple projects and code at the same time (possibly from a different types of code bases).
+The Paladin in the real world is just like their counterpart, they are multi-skilled and act as the ‘hybrid class of programming.
+Often the Paladin fills multiple roles and does a passable job whilst working on multiple projects and code at the same time (possibly from different types of codebases).